 Chemiluminescence for NOx monitoring

 It is the most commonly used conventional method of measuring the NOx levels in the air and is based on a chemiluminescent reaction between nitric oxide (NO) and ozone (O3).
 In the NOx monitor, the air is drawn into two paths.
 In the first path, the NO2 in the sample is quantitatively reduced to NO using a converter.
-This converted NO2 along with NO already present in the air reacts with ozone (produced using an ozone generator) to generate activated NO2.
+Hence, this converted NO2 along with NO already present in the air reacts with ozone (produced using an ozone generator) to generate activated NO2.
 During the conversion, light energy at a specific wavelength is produced which is proportional to the amount of NO+NO2 present in the air sample.
 In the second path, the air is directly reacted with O3 i.e. without passing through the reactor and the light energy produced is directly proportional to the NO present in the air.

-The light intensity is measured photometrically from both the paths and recorded.
-The signal from the second path is the amount of NO present in the air sample while the electronic difference of the signal from both the paths is the amount of NO2 present in the air sample.
+The light intensity is measured photometrically from both paths and recorded.
+The signal from the second path is the amount of NO present in the air sample while the electronic difference of the signal from both paths is the amount of NO2 present in the air sample.

 Cavity Attenuated Phase Shift Spectroscopy (CAPS) for NO2 monitoring

 The NO2 monitor works with the CAPS principle which operates as an optical absorption spectrometer that measures NO2 directly.
 Measurement is carried out in a temperature-controlled optical cell containing highly reflective mirrors on both sides to provide extensive optical path length, a blue UV light-emitting diode (LED) centered at 450 nm, and a vacuum photodiode detector.
 Hence, the NO2 present in the air drawn into the NO2 monitor causes a phase shift in the signal received by a photodetector.
 As a result, this is proportional to the NO2 concentration.

 Semiconductor method for NOx monitoring